isc-projects/kea/doc/sphinx/arm/agent.rst

-multi-threading to function, make sure the port used by dedicated listener is different (e.g. 8001) than the one used by CA. Note the commands should still be sent via CA. The dedicated listener is specifically for HA traffic only.
+multi-threading to function, make sure the port used by dedicated listener is different (e.g. 8001) than the one used by CA. Note the commands should still be sent via CA. The dedicated listener is specifically for HA updates only.

 The ``trust-anchor``, ``cert-file``, ```key-file`` and ``cert-required`` parameters specify the TLS setup for HTTP i.e. HTTPS.
 If these parameters